outlearn-content/angular/modules/providers.md

 Each web application you build is composed of objects that collaborate to get stuff done.
 These objects need to be instantiated and wired together for the app to work.
-In Angular apps most of these objects are instantiated and wired together automatically by the {@link auto.$injector injector service}.
+In Angular apps most of these objects are instantiated and wired together automatically by the injector service.

 The injector creates two types of objects, **services** and **specialized objects**.